Deducteam/lambdapi/docs/commands.rst

-For mutually defined inductive types, one needs to use the ``with`` keyword to link all inductive types together:
+For mutually defined inductive types, one needs to use the ``with`` keyword to link all inductive types together.

+Inductive definitions can also be parametrized as follows:

 ::